thisisdajaaa/karosa-native/README.md

 | package.json                  | NPM dependencies.                                            |
 | package-lock.json             | Contains exact versions of NPM dependencies in package.json. |
 | tsconfig.json                 | Contains typescript configuration for this project.          |

+## Core File Changes

+Every time you have changes in the core files e.g env, app.json, package.json etc. just restart and run expo r -c to reset cache in order to reflect changes

 ## Recommended Workflow